The Solar Orbiter ESA mission

 Survey modes

-Data acquistions can be performed using pre-defined normal or high rate samplings, respectively named SURVEY_NORMAL and SURVEY_BURST submodes.
+The data acquistions can be performed using pre-defined normal or high rate samplings, respectively named SURVEY_NORMAL and SURVEY_BURST submodes.
 Even in these two submodes, RPW analysers remain however widely configurable.

-There are two selective submodes:
+There are two detection submodes:

 Some input parameters of the SBM1 and SBM2 algorithms can be set by command, in order to optimize the detection of shock and langmuir waves respectively.